Michael Doughty (footballer, born 1992): QPR

-Crawley Town (Loan)
+Loan spells

 In August 2011 he signed a six-month loan deal with Crawley Town.

-Aldershot Town (Loan)

 On 5 March 2012, Doughty joined League Two side Aldershot Town on a one-month loan deal.

-St Johnstone (Loan)

 On 29 January 2013 Doughty joined Scottish Premier League side St Johnstone on loan.

-Stevenage F.C (Loan)

 Two weeks into the 2013–14 season, Doughty joined League One side Stevenage on loan until January 2014.
 He made his debut a day after signing, on 17 August, playing the whole game in a 1–0 home defeat to Leyton Orient.
 On 26 October 2013, Doughty scored a 90th-minute goal, his first goal in professional football, a left-footed angled shot from the left flank into the far corner, during Stevenage's home match against Crawley Town.

-Gillingham (Loan)

 On 24 October 2014 Doughty joined League One side Gillingham on an initial one-month loan deal, which was later extended for a further two months.
 He was recalled by QPR on 9 January 2015.

-Swindon Town (Loan)

 In January 2016 Doughty joined League One side Swindon Town until the end of the 2015–16 season.
 Doughty rejoined the club following season on a season long loan.